-The supply of appropriate and affordable housing impacts on the District's ability to retain and recruit skilled and talented people to support the economic growth of the local economy.
-Therefore, improving access to and the supply of housing is a key priority in the Council's Corporate Plan.
 The District Council's own supply of land available for affordable housing is limited.
 Therefore, the Council will require developers of market housing to provide affordable housing within their schemes in accordance with Policy H21 of the Local Plan Part 1.
 The Council will also consider allowing exception sites for affordable housing to meet local needs in rural areas.

 Affordable housing needs to be of good size and quality, fit for purpose and make a positive contribution to sustaining mixed and balanced communities.
-This document expands on the National Planning Policy Framework (NPPF) guidance and the Council's affordable housing policies contained within the Local Plan Part 1, providing planning guidance for landowners, developers, applicant's agents and council officers regarding proposals for new residential development.
+This document expands on the National Planning Policy Framework (NPPF) and the Council's affordable housing policies contained within the Local Plan, providing planning guidance for landowners, developers, applicant's agents and council officers regarding proposals for new residential development.

-Negotiations for affordable housing provision will be considered on individual sites informed by up to date evidence including: the latest Strategic Housing Market Assessment (SHMA), information from South Derbyshire's Homefinder housing waiting list and, evidence of affordable housing provision needed in the locality of the site.
+Negotiations for affordable housing provision will be considered on individual sites informed by up to date evidence including: the latest Strategic Housing Market Assessment (SHMA), information from South Derbyshire's Homefinder housing waiting list (choice based lettings) and, evidence of affordable housing provision needed in the locality of the site.